-- Establish positive learning ethos with a focus on PSHE and developing agreed rules and routines. - Learning environment reflects that of the Early Years Foundation Stage.
-(Variety of learning opportunities and learning challenges set up to develop all areas of learning). - One whole class carpet session each morning, on English and Maths, building up the session from 10 mins to 20 mins over time. - Continuous provision and Independent learning challenges will be planned and set to reflect the taught skills that day and the previous days. - Access to outdoors all day except during teaching inputs or other planned activities such as assembly.
-No outside 'playtime' required. - Address the gaps identified from EYFS performance information.
-Early morning work will be provided to target children from 8.35-9am daily. - 20 minutes daily Phonics session will be completed, teaching phonics through a systematic and synthetic approach - Guided reading- children will complete one formal session per week.
-Focusing on applying phonics skills and developing early reading skills such as their understanding of inference and deduction. - All children will complete a 10 min 1:1 reading session with a staff members across the week focusing on decoding and fluency skills - Daily Mastering Number 20 min session will be completed each day, in addition to the daily Maths lesson.
+- Establish positive learning ethos with a focus on PSHE and developing agreed rules and routines. - Learning environment reflects that of the Early Years Foundation Stage- there will be a variety of learning opportunities and learning challenges set up to develop all areas of learning. - Four whole class carpet sessions each morning: English, phonics (through our systematic approach and in line with the Phonics Progression document), reading and Mastering Number sessions alongside continuous provision and independent learning challenges will be planned and set up to reflect the taught skills that day and previous days to reinforce past learning. - Access to the outdoors during designated times dependent on adult support - Address the gaps identified from EYFS performance information.
+Early morning work will be provided to target children from 8.35-9:00 am daily. - All children will complete a 1:1 reading session with a member of staff across the week focusing on decoding and fluency skills (this will continue throughout the year). - Daily Mastering Number 5-10 min sessions will be completed each day, in addition to the daily Maths lesson.